 The Budget Billing plan is a special fixed payment plan which provides participating members with predictable bills.
 By knowing the amount of your electric bill each month, budgeting becomes easier.

-The Seniors Plan is a special payment plan which provides participating members control over when their electric bills are due.
+The Preferred Due Date Plan is a special payment plan which provides participating members control over when their electric bills are due.
 The Plan takes into consideration that members may receive Social Security, retirement or disability checks on a date that doesn't always coincide with the due date of their current electric bills.

 Clay Electric’s eBill program sends your bill directly to your email address instead of through the mail.
 You’ll receive your bill earlier and cut down on clutter, plus you’ll be able to view your bill anywhere you receive email.
 Just log in to your account, click on Electronic Billing, and check the box for “yes.”